verus-lang/verus/source/README.md

 cd verify
 ```

-Then use `cargo.exe` to build the verifier:
+Then use `cargo` to build the verifier:

 ```
 ../install/bin/cargo build